kingb12/svm-from-scratch/README.md

 ## Result

-Mostly seems to work, but doesn;t consistently converge to the exact same values as in `LinearSVC`.
+Mostly seems to work, but doesn't consistently converge to the exact same values as in `LinearSVC`.
 I suspect I am doing something slightly wrong in the gradient update or stop criteria.
-Still, frmo repeated runs it is clear that the margin learned is much higher than chance, among choices of decision functions that partition the data.
+Still, from repeated runs it is clear that the margin learned is much higher than chance, among choices of decision functions that partition the data.